Christopher Horrell

 What company does Christopher Horrell work for?

-Christopher Horrell's current role is Senior Marine Project Manager.
+Christopher Horrell is listed as Senior Marine Project Manager at SEARCH.

 What is Christopher Horrell's email address?